Xa3uK/Exhibitions-Web-App/README.md

 db.user = your_login<br>
 db.password = your_password<br>
 db.driver = org.postgresql.Driver<br>
-3. Run app from Intelij Idea with your Tomcat configuration or put .war archive of project to Apache Tomcat directory
+3. Run app from Intelij Idea with your Tomcat configuration or put .war archive of project to Apache Tomcat directory, then localhost:8080/app_name